apache/servicecomb-website/_posts/2017-08-25-stress-test-on-company-with-jmeter-in-k8s.md

 From the above figure, the performance in JMeter distributed mode and single mode are so close, it seems that a single JMeter test client is able to simulate enough concurrency for the current test.
 Besides, the log takes up too many computing resources when directly output to stdout and the asynchronous way has improved nearly 100% performance of the original.
 Seems like using the synchronous log settings may not be wise in production environment.

 ![fig-5 memory usage of different log settings](/assets/images/company_different_log_memory_usage.png){: .align-center}
 fig-5 memory usage of different log settings
+{: .figure-caption}

 Although the asynchronous way save us much computing resources, it takes up a great deal of memory in the meanwhile as fig-5 shows.

 ![fig-6 Memory Usage of different services]({{ site.url }}{{ site.baseurl }}/assets/images/company_memory_used.png){: .align-center}
 fig-6 Memory Usage of different services
+{: .figure-caption}

 fig-6 shows the memory usage of different services during tests.
 As company demo is a simple use case, the memory usage remained quite stable during tests.
 Comparing to memory usage of the *bulletin board* service(written in go), other services written in Java take a great deal of memory.